 You Need a Budget has a Reports tab where you can look at reports for your Spending, your Net Worth, and your Income vs. Expense.
 You can set each of these for specific time periods to see how you’re doing in a given month, quarter, or whatever time period you’d like to analyze.
 These reports can be really helpful in figuring out where you’re doing too much spending where you don’t really need to be spending, and it allows you to toggle between looking at totals and looking at trends.
 I particularly like looking at the Income vs. Expense report because it’s kind of like a profit and loss report in that it tells me if I’m earning more than I’m spending in a given month (but it’s always a bit off-putting in the months where I have to make my quarterly estimated tax payment to the IRS).
 Below is a screenshot of my Spending report for all of 2018 so far, and below it is the key for the categories.

 As you can see, the great majority of my spending goes to my “Immediate Obligations” category – my self-employment wages, health insurance, quarterly estimated tax payments, etc. (Note that I blocked out the total amount spent, which is below the “All Categories” text.)
 But, it’s helpful to keep an eye on this to see where I’m doing spending where I shouldn’t really spend.
-For example, it’s not uncommon for Teacher-Sellers to realize that they’re spending way too much money on clip art and fonts for creating resources, but that’s not always beneficial for them – as in, they may not be earning enough back on the products using those clip art and fonts as compared to what they spent on them.
+For example, it’s not uncommon for Teacher-Authors to realize that they’re spending way too much money on clip art and fonts for creating resources, but that’s not always beneficial for them – as in, they may not be earning enough back on the products using those clip art and fonts as compared to what they spent on them.
 This is why the Spending report is so helpful.

 I’ve written about business finances in the past, so click here to check out that post, too!